microservices-api/kubernetes-microprofile-lab/README.md

 # Before you begin

-You'll need a few different artifacts to this lab.  _If you are running these commands on the same VM as the one you installed OKD, all commands except Maven are installed._
+You'll need a few different artifacts to this lab.
+It is highly recommended to run the lab on the same VM you installed your OKD cluster on as it should have all the necessary tools already installed.
+Otherwise make sure you have have the following packages installed:
-Check if you have these installed by running:

 ```console
 $ git --help